Russia vs Saudi: How much pain can they take in oil price war?

 Russia, say analysts, is much better placed to withstand an economic shock than it was in 2014 when the West imposed sanctions over its annexation of Ukraine’s Crimea, or than in 2008 when it was buffeted by the global financial crisis.

-“Many people criticized us, they said this is a kind of treasure chest, that the finance ministry is sitting on gold,” Finance Minister Anton Siluanov said last week about the reserves.
+“Many people criticised us, they said this is a kind of treasure chest, that the finance ministry is sitting on gold,” Finance Minister Anton Siluanov said last week about the reserves.

 “But now the situation could change and we will finance all the expenses we have undertaken and are obliged to make with this treasure chest.”

-Note: (This story has been refiled to clarify sourcing in the fourth and seventh paragraphs)